alex-konoval/ember_scheduling/README.md

 * `npm install`
 * You should create `.env` file and set variables.
-For development you can copy values from `.env.sample`.
+For development you can copy values from `.sample.env`.

 ## Running / Development